haskins-io/CloudTrailViewer/README.md

 ## Version 3

 Version three is currently in Beta and is not yet finished or bug free.
-Habing said this however it does work.
+Having said this however it does work.

 ### Getting Started
 Version 3 has been completely rewritten from the ground up using the latest technologies and libraries.
 You should ensure